Noeda/dfterm3/README.md

 somewhat works.
 You can play and chat while enjoying Dwarves killing themselves.

-The "official" site for Dfterm3 is just a forum thread in the bay12 forums:
+The main discussion forum is a thread in the Bay12 forums:

 <http://www.bay12forums.com/smf/index.php?topic=129995.90>.

 Overview
 --------

+Dwarf Fortress is a single player game that's installed on your computer.
+This software takes Dwarf Fortress and puts its output on the web browser.
+Now Dwarf Fortress is still running on your computer but you can access and play it over the web.

-Dfterm3 as a software has two parts.
+As a software, Dfterm3 as a has two parts.
 One part is the Dfterm3 server and the other is a Dfhack Dfterm3 plugin\[1\] (which currently works only on modified Dfhack\[2\]).
 The Dfterm3 server acts as a HTTP and WebSocket server that together implement a web interface for playing Dwarf Fortress.
 The Dfhack Dfterm3 plugin runs with Dfhack in the Dwarf Fortress process and talks with the Dfterm3 server to manage screen data and input from the web interface to Dwarf Fortress.